canonical/vanilla-framework/templates/docs/patterns/buttons.md

 View example of the dense button pattern
 </a></div>

+### Small

+If you are working with small text and need a suitably sized button, add class `.is-small`.
+It can be combined with `.is-dense` for an even tighter look:

+<div class="embedded-example"><a href="/docs/examples/patterns/buttons/small/" class="js-example">
+View example of the small button pattern
+</a></div>

 ### Icon

 Should you wish to place an icon in a button.
 You will not want to button to become full width on small screens.
 Therefore, you can add the state class `has-icon` to the button.
 If the contrast between the icon chosen and the button background is not sufficient then the `is-dark` or `is-light` classes can be added to the icon where appropriate.